sagemath/trac_to_gh/Issue 1848.md

 # Issue 1848: Elliptic curve Sha an documentation misleading about proof

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1848

 Original creator: was